Diabetes

 - Student details, parent/guardian contacts, clinician info.

-- Typical targets, CGM use, meter/strips location.
+- Target ranges, CGM use, meter/strips location.

-- Hypoglycaemia treatment protocol (15–20 g fast carbs; repeat after 15 min).
+- Hypo treatment protocol (15–20 g fast carbs, recheck in 15 min).

-- Permissions: student self-managing vs. staff assistance.
+- Permissions: self-managing vs. staff-assisted.

 Daily Routines at School